Exhibits, Performance, Events

 Transforming community through the arts:

 December 7 – January 4, 2019

-Play in the glow.
-With gallery lights off, art emitting light installed throughout gallery and into the gardens.
+With gallery lights off, artworks emit their own light, installed throughout gallery and into the gardens.
 Infused interactive light installations creating a transcendent aesthetic experience.
-Curator Landy Headley selected artists displaying imaginative integration of mediums, from functional to conceptual; light-boxes, lamps, art shrines, video, interactive light installation, neon, LED, fire, mixed media.
+Curator Landy Headley selected artists displaying imaginative integration of mediums, from functional to conceptual; light-boxes, lamps, art shrines, video, interactive light installation, neon, LED, mixed media.
 Artists interested in exhibiting, click here.

 February 8 – March 16, 2019

 Phoenix Arizona is the last place most folks would think to find the nation’s longest running “Exotic Art Show.”
 Expanding for past 35 years, this ground breaking art show continues to evolve and thrive in this desert oasis, bringing together two months of exotic arts and performances.
 Artists interested in exhibiting should click here.

 A solo exhibition by photographer Miachelle DePiano